 In the microwave lab, we assess how fast and how evenly they heat.
 The speed score in our microwave ratings is based on how fast a microwave heats 1 liter of room-temperature water.
-For evenness, we heat a bowl of cold mashed potatoes for 10 minutes, then take temperature readings in 20 locations.
+For heating evenness, we heat a bowl of cold mashed potatoes for 10 minutes, then take temperature readings in 20 spots.
 And we judge how quietly a microwave operates and how easy it is to use without consulting the manual (because most people don’t).
-We also factor in scores for predicted reliability and owner satisfaction based on our members’ experiences with 76,837 OTR microwaves and 70,033 countertop models purchased new between 2010 and 2020.
+We also factor in scores for predicted reliability and owner satisfaction based on our members’ experiences with 71,245 OTR microwaves and 68,902 countertop models purchased new between 2011 and 2021.

-Here, grouped by type and listed alphabetically, are the best microwaves of 2021 based on our latest tests.
-For more information on the types, see our microwave buying guide and comprehensive microwave ratings.
+Here, grouped by type and listed alphabetically, are the best microwaves you can buy right now, based on our latest tests.
+(In the countertop category, we’ve included at least one model in each size range.)
+For more information on choosing a microwave, see our microwave buying guide and comprehensive microwave ratings.

 CR’s take: In addition to its cooking prowess, the large Panasonic NN-SE785S comes from one of only two brands that earned an Excellent rating for owner satisfaction from our members.
 Heating evenness and speed of heating are superb, and it defrosts very well, too, earning a Very Good rating.
 The controls are self-explanatory, and this machine operates relatively quietly.
 It’s another model that comes equipped with a sensor, which takes the guesswork out of cooking.